Signs He Likes You: How to Tell If Someone Is Genuinely Interested

 He remembers what you tell him

 When someone is genuinely interested, they pay attention and retain what they learn.
 He follows up on something you mentioned last week, references something you said a month ago, notices when something you've been worried about has changed.
-This kind of attention is hard to fake over time.
+This kind of attention is hard to fake over time — it requires actually listening, not just waiting for your turn to speak.

 He makes future plans — and follows through

 Suggesting doing something "sometime" is easy and means very little.
-Making specific plans, following through on them, and then suggesting the next thing after — that's consistent investment.
+Making specific plans, following through on them, and then suggesting the next thing — that's consistent investment.
 Follow-through specifically is the tell.
-Lots of people are better at suggesting things than doing them.
+Many people are better at suggesting things than doing them, and that gap between expressed interest and actual follow-through is one of the most reliable early signals about how someone will show up in a relationship.

 He's physically present — not just there

 When you're together, he's actually with you — not on his phone, not distracted, genuinely engaged in the conversation.
-This quality of attention is something people extend naturally toward people they're genuinely interested in and withdraw when they're not.
+This quality of attention is something people extend naturally toward people they're interested in and withdraw when they're not.
+Particularly in a culture of constant distraction, choosing to be actually present is a form of attention that says something real.

 He introduces you to his world